 - Keep inclusivity in mind when ordering food and drink: include vegetarian and vegan options for food, and if you do have alcohol at your meetup, ensure that you also have non-alcoholic options (including water!).

-- Watch out for food hogs that pile their plates insanely high, leaving less for other participants.
+- Watch out for food hogs that pile their plate insanely high, leaving less for other participants.
 As an organiser, sometimes you have to be an enforcer of decorum.

 - Encourage people to bring empty food containers to your events to take home any leftover food, preventing wastage (COVID caveat: no idea if this will be considered a responsible idea moving forward…we will have to wait and see)